What is Gender Identity?

 Gender identity is different to gender and sex.
 Sex, assigned at birth, is corresponding to the traditional way of seeing people.
 It is the biological binary or either male or female based on anatomy.
 Gender is a social construct.
 Generally, gender is the way in which the individual is supposed to act according to societal norms – what is expected from a person based on their biological sex.

-One’s gender identity does have to correspond with sex they were assigned at birth.
+One’s gender identity does not have to correspond with the sex they were assigned at birth.
 Gender identity is the inner knowledge of self and outer expression of it.